A Tale of Two Princes? Which is Which?

 Second Marriage: In 2008, he married Princess Marie (née Cavallier) of France.
 Together, they have two children, Count Henrik and Countess Athena.

-Because his elder sons, Nikolai and Felix, have pursued careers in modeling and the public eye, this branch of the Danish family is frequently featured in high-fashion magazines and lifestyle blogs, keeping the Danish Joachim constantly in the cultural zeitgeist.
+Due to his elder sons Nikolai and Felix pursuing careers in modeling and the public eye, this branch of the Danish family is frequently featured in high-fashion magazines and lifestyle blogs, keeping the Danish Joachim constantly in the cultural zeitgeist.

 The House of Belgium: A Life of Discretion

-Prince Joachim of Belgium, by contrast, is not married and has no children.
+Prince Joachim of Belgium, by contrast, is engaged to be married and currently has no children.
 His personal life is guarded with an intensity typical of the Belgian royal family’s younger generation.
 He is often seen at family weddings or funerals, such as the funeral of his grandfather, King Albert II’s brother, but he does not court the press.

-While the Danish Joachim’s life is documented through official palace portraits and his children’s Instagram accounts, the Belgian Joachim is more likely to be photographed by paparazzi while vacationing with his long-term partner, Victoria Ortiz-Martinez-Sagrera, a Spanish socialite and attorney.
-Because he does not represent the Crown in an official capacity, he enjoys a level of anonymity that the Danish Prince has never known.
+While the Danish Joachim’s life is documented through official palace portraits and his children’s Instagram accounts, the Belgian Joachim is more likely to be photographed by paparazzi while vacationing with his family or me, his fiancee.
+Due to the fact that he does not represent the Crown in an official capacity, he enjoys a level of anonymity that the Danish Prince never knew.

 Prince Joachim of Denmark is a high-level diplomat.
 Living in Washington, D.C., he works at the Danish Embassy as the defense industry attaché.
 His role is to strengthen the military-industrial ties between Denmark and the United States.
 He is a state official in every sense of the word.

 Prince Joachim of Belgium is a financier.
-Having worked for several years in South Africa for an investment group, he now balances his Archducal duties with a career in private wealth and international management.
-He is a private citizen who happens to be a Prince
+He worked for several years in South Africa for an investment group, and he now balances his Archducal duties with a career in private wealth and international management.
+He is a private citizen who happens to be a Prince.

 To quickly navigate the confusion, the following table highlights the essential data points that distinguish the Danish Prince from the Belgian Prince.